SrzStephen/QuickerStart/Readme.md

 The trained model and logs can then be found in ```/dev/shm/Model-References/PyTorch/computer_vision/segmentation/Unet/output_results```

 You can then upload these to the S3 bucket that was generated with your cloudformation template since the EC2 instance has an IamInstanceProfile that allows this.
-To keep things neat, this bucket will be deleted when the stack is.

 ```zsh
 aws s3api put-object --bucket your-bucket-name --key your-file-name
 ```

+Be sure to empty your bucket with `aws s3 rm s3://bucket-name --recursive` if you have added objects to the bucket before deleteting or you'll get a stack deletion failed error.
+In my experience your EC2 instance still gets deleted despite this, although you may want to cofirm by visiting instances in the AWS console for the region you created your bucket in.

 # Dataset used
 This uses the [Medical Segmentation Decathlon dataset](https://registry.opendata.aws/msd/) hosted on AWS OpenData.
 The dataset is best described in the [A large annotaed medical image dataset for the development and evaluation of segmentation algorithms](https://arxiv.org/pdf/1902.09063.pdf) paper.